 A Short Biography:

 Dr. Baker is Adjunct Assistant Professor in the Department of Pediatrics, Division of Pediatric Hematology/Oncology at the UCLA David Geffen School of Medicine: 2014-2019.
-Dr. Baker is devoted to advancing health care systems, quality, surveillance, and policy to strengthen the health of people with rare or under recognized chronic genetic disorders.
+Her research and expertise examine the organizational influences on rare blood disorder health care systems.
 Dr. Baker serves as Public Health Director of the Western States Hemophilia Treatment Centers/Region IX: the regional network of 13 federally supported specialty blood disorder centers in California, Hawaii, Nevada and Guam.

 A selected list of publications:

 Valentino Leonard A, Baker Judith R, Butler Regina, Escobar Miguel, Frick Neil, Karp Susan, Koulianos Kollet, Lattimore Susan, Nugent Diane, Pugliese Joseph N, Recht Michael, Reding Mark T, Rice Michelle, Thibodeaux Constance B, Skinner Mark